Some bar takers wonder if they should study early for the bar exam (ahead of the traditional 10-week schedule), whether…

 And remember to ramp up the intensity like the graph above so that you end up doing the most practical or active work near the end of your preparation, not at a constant speed.

-Scheduling is highly personal, so I can’t tell you what to do, but taking stock of your time and getting a rough idea of your time will give you a start.
+So I can’t tell you what to do, but taking stock of your time and getting a rough idea of your time will give you a start.
 I have more guidance on creating your own study schedule here:

 - Planning a Bar Prep Study Schedule (Quick Overview)